Integration approaches and methods

 There are several typical approaches to integration that can guide further design decisions, as described in the following sections.

-Bring external data or tools into ArcGIS
+Bring data and capabilities into ArcGIS

 This approach involves querying data from another system, database, or API to display it alongside ArcGIS-hosted data, usually in a map or tabular interface.
 Data may also be combined with spatial data from ArcGIS to support new visualizations or reporting that can only occur when the data is combined.
 This approach might leverage OGC-based services like WFS or WMS, or other standardized geospatial data formats that can be used to integrate but may be successful using simple data formats like a web-enabled CSV endpoint, which can be added to a web map in ArcGIS.